loisaidasam/fantasyfootball/README.md

 fantasyfootball
 ===============

+Fantasy Football Scraper

-This repo serves as a python wrapper for Fantasy Football data via means of API calls and scraping publicly available websites.
+This repo serves as an scraper for Fantasy Football data from publicly available websites.

 Feel free to chip in!